hindu-comm/mail_stream_advaita-l/2017/07/Vaadiraaja_Teerthas_/01__Praveen_R._Bhat.md

 > mithya, is agreeable for both of us.
 >
 Incorrect.
-This is precisely why I say that mithyA is hugely misunderstood by dvaitins.​ It the world is mithyA, how do you say that AV says brahman is different from the world?
+This is precisely why I say that mithyA is hugely misunderstood by dvaitins.
+It the world is mithyA, how do you say that AV says brahman is different from the world?

 > There is no fight there.
 >
-We say that world is sadasadbhyAm anirvachanIyam, which is not to say that we are agreeable​ to brahman being different from the world.
+We say that world is sadasadbhyAm anirvachanIyam, which is not to say that we are agreeable to brahman being different from the world.
 It is not sat is only 1/4th the agreement, what about the other 3/4th to complete the understanding?